DavidGraber/FunctionalHomologyWorkshop/project1/instructions.md

 This example utilizes the parameters:

 - **Sequence identity threshold:** --min-seq-id 0.6 (60% sequence identity threshold per cluster)

-Please do not change --cov-mode 0 (60% sequence coverage threshold per cluster - at least 60% of the sequence length should be shared)
+- **Sequence coverage threshold:** -c 0.6 (60% sequence coverage threshold per cluster - at least 60% of the sequence length should be shared)

+Please do not change --cov-mode 0

 ```bash